nicnocquee/next-secure-download/README.md

 # Motivation

-I needed a solution to make some files publicly downloadable but
+I needed a solution to make a file publicly downloadable, but

-✅ it should be **FREE**.
+- ✅ it should be **FREE**.

-✅ the files can be directly downloaded, no download page.
+- ✅ the files can be directly downloaded, no download page.

-✅ the files can be downloaded from script or command line.
+- ✅ the files can be downloaded from script or command line.

 I couldn't find anything that meets those requirements.
 So I made this repo by storing the files in private GitHub repository and serving them through Vercel, both of which are FREE.